 Here are two typical quotes from their article:

-"Our students report that, after holding the Positive Points, they are better able to think clearly, make choices, consider consequences, and let go of emotional overlay from past experiences."
+"Our students report that, after holding the Positive Points, they are better able to think clearly, make choices, consider consequences, and let go of emotional overlay from past experiences."and

 "Many students notice that their abilities to comprehend and think independently have improved upon increased spinal flexibility."